marisbest2/snp_analysis/docs/Mac_setup.md

 ---

 <strong>Optional:</strong>
 If you are currently using Python 2, and wish to keep it as your default, a virtual environment can be built.  `jeeves.py` can run in this virtual environment.
-Skip this step, however, if you are not concerned with the version of Python you are running.
+Skip this step, however, if you are not concerned with the Python version you are running.

 To setup virtual environment: